Major: Calvin James

 The Street Terror Offender Program (STOP) is a joint law enforcement initiative formed in 1990 to combat heavily armed criminal gangs that were committing home invasion robberies of suspected narcotics traffickers.
 These gangs undermined legitimate law enforcement by posing as the police officers, and employed such unrestrained brutality against their victims that most were unwilling or unable to testify against the criminals.
 Innocent bystanders were often caught-up in these robberies.
-The principal partners in STOP are the Miami-Dade Police Department, the Department of Treasury, Bureau of Alcohol, Tobacco and Firearms, and the Florida Department of Law Enforcement.
+The principal partners in STOP are the Miami-Dade Police Department, the Department of Justice, and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.